binarybird/OpenTower/README.md

 Thanks to AzemOcram https://github.com/AzemOcram/OcramTower for ALL the sprite/image assets - its a huge help
 Thanks to Celsius http://www.celsiusgs.com/blog/2012/12/a-simple-data-serialization-system-for-c/ for the serialization code
-Thanks to GarageGames http://sourceforge.net/projects/opentnl/ for the network libs!
+Thanks to Boost http://www.boost.org/doc/libs/1_55_0/doc/html/boost_asio.html for the asio networking libs!
 ---------------------------------------------------------------
 Building: